NYPL/nypl-library-card-app/README.md

 #### Deploy to QA Environment

-A QA compatible tag can be created by manually creating a qa compatible tag in the project releases dashboard.
+A QA deploy can be started by manually creating a qa compatible tag in the project releases dashboard.

 Alternatively, tags can be created manually from any branch, and must be of this format: `qa-*`